alexandermikuta/storybook-workshop/pages/testing/_index.md

 # Overview

 Storybook Test brings best-in-class tools directly into Storybook itself.
-You get the superpower of running Component Tests with Vitest, Visual tests with Chromatic, and Accessibility tests with Axe.
-All simultaneously and at breakneck speeds in real browsers.
+You can run Component Tests with Vitest, Visual tests with Chromatic, and Accessibility tests with Axe.
 Test results are shown beside stories in the Storybook app.

 ::left::